iherman/r2epub/README.md

 # ReSpec to EPUB

+> Warning: this repository undergoes a major change, and is not in line with the corresponding package on npm...

 Typescript program to convert W3C documents, produced by [ReSpec](https://respec.org/docs/), to EPUB 3.4.

 ## Single documents vs. Collections